untra/untra.github.io/about.md

 Good software is not conceived, it is developed over time, preferably by a team of dedicated and passionate friends, and with an eye towards overarching design and flexibility.
 Software engineering is about studying the trade-offs and nuances of the tools at your disposal, and becoming fearless in the face of the technical unknown.
 Through gradual practice and research, mastery is attainable.

 I am a professional Software Developer, currently residing in **Boulder, Colorado**.
 I am passionate about mathematics, functional programming, software engineering, polyglot programming and developer operations.
 I have navigated fulfillment of FIPS 140-2 requirements for a project.
 I have broken monoliths into microservices.
-I have unscrambled impossible bugs while not simultaneously seducing a woman.
 I have shoveled legacy code into tested & automated nightly builds and all of it again in _night mode_.

 * I am currently employed at [_LogRhythm_](https://logrhythm.com/)
 * I am a Programmer, Mathematician, Rad Dude & Your Friend